 When you find yourself saying out loud, ‘Nobody appreciates my work’, ‘Why does everyone want something from me all the time?’, and ‘I have no life’, then you seriously need to take a break – a long one.

-Perhaps an extension of ‘When You Are Tired’, when you feel like calling it quits is a clear call for help.
-You know when you have reached the brink probably because it’s the umpteenth time you’ve said, ‘That’s it!
+Perhaps an extension of ‘When You Are Tired’, when you feel like calling it quits, is a clear call for help.
+You know when you have reached the brink probably because it’s umpteenth time you’ve said, ‘That’s it!
 I can’t stand this anymore.
 I quit!’

 This is when you should take a vacation; a non-wireless, non-reachable one where you can hide away from the world.
 Spend it with family or your partner, or just spend it with people who like you and don’t need you to finish something urgent for them.

-Splurge to reward yourself, and to remind yourself of the real reason you went into freelancing: for the independence, for the decision-making privilege, for the flexibility and for the freedom to take a break like this anytime you want!
+Splurge to reward yourself, and to remind yourself of the real reason you went into freelancing: for the independence, for the decision-making privilege, the flexibility, and for the freedom to take a break like this anytime you want!

 When you come back, think if you are willing to give all of that up.
 Chances are, the reset is enough to ensure that once you become a freelancer, you never go back.
 For added inspiration, check out these entrepreneurs who made it big from their roots as a freelancers.